J. Andrew Greenblatt

 Michael is a veteran programmer of ﬁlm festivals, currently curating for Fantastic Fest.
 He is also an Acquisitions Consultant for The Film Sales Company, a New York City based ﬁlm sales agency, as well as a frequent contributor to several acclaimed independent ﬁlm publications including indieWIRE, Spout and Hammer to Nail.
 Coming from a diverse ﬁlm industry background, he has worn many hats including one as the co- director/co-producer/co-writer of the 2008 SXSW premiere Natural Causes and the co-founder of the production company Tiger Industry Films.
 A native of Philadelphia, He has worked for the Film Society for several years, serving as an Associate Programmer for the Philadelphia Film Festival in 2007 and 2008, and as Director of Programming for the Film Society in 2009.

-Rebecca is a recent transplant from the Midwest.
-She is an alumni of the University of Illinois Urbana-Champaign, The Theatre School at DePaul University Chicago, and Lincoln College in Lincoln Illinois.
-Rebecca has been in the Development field for a number of years serving the University YMCA at the University of Illinois and as Director of The Virginia Theatre, also in Champaign Illinois.
+Rebecca is an alumni of the University of Illinois Urbana-Champaign, The Theatre School at DePaul University Chicago, and Lincoln College in Lincoln Illinois.
+Rebecca has been in the Development field for a number of years serving education, government, and arts organizations.
 Rebecca attended the Center of Philanthropy at Indiana-Perdue University for her professional training.
-Married for 16 years and mother of 3; Rebecca looks forward to the next chapter for PFS and its future home, the Roxy Theater.
+Married for 19 years and mother of 3, Rebecca looks forward to the next chapter for PFS and its recent acquisition of the Prince Theater.

 Born and raised in New Jersey, Allison relocated to Philadelphia from Brooklyn in the summer of 2013.
 She graduated magna cum laude as the Communication Department Student of the Year from the University of Tampa (2008) with a BA in Communication, Film & Media Arts.

-Allison joins PFS after five years with the Sarasota Film Festival as their Director of Education & Outreach and youthFEST Programmer.
-Allison transformed the organization’s education department, enabling SFF to emerge as one of the premiere festivals in the country for students, reaching 6,000+ young people per year.
-With the goals to inspire, educate, and entertain while promoting critical thinking skills through visual and media literacy, Allison is currently developing year-round, accessible education programming for PFS including screenings, curriculum, and activities for Philadelphia families and students of all ages.
+After five years with the Sarasota Film Festival (Sarasota, FL) as their Education & Outreach Director and youthFEST Programmer, Allison currently runs the Education and Programs Department, operational year-round through the annual Philadelphia Film Festival and the PFS Roxy Theater.
+With goals to inspire, educate, and entertain while promoting critical thinking skills through visual and media literacy, Allison is developing accessible education and community programming for PFS intended for a diverse cross-section of greater Philadelphia area residents, families and students of all ages.
 Allison’s additional experience as a Senior Account Executive with Auster Agency and freelance work in digital media, writing, and event production has provided her with a varied skill set to share with the film society.

-Alyssa Kaminski started at the Film Society as a Festival Intern in 2012 and quickly joined the team as the Membership Coordinator.
+Alyssa Kaminski started at the Film Society as a Festival Intern in 2012.
+Before becoming PFS’s Development Officer, she responsible for building and representing the Membership Base of the PFS.
 She graduated from the University of Delaware in December 2011 with a Degree in Fine Arts Photography and Video.
 Alyssa has been a part of the Philadelphia arts community since 2011, when she worked at the Northern Liberties Crane Arts Building.
 Prior to working for PFS, she was involved with the monthly curation of short videos for Wilmington’s First Friday Art Loop.
-Alyssa is responsible for building and representing the Membership Base of the PFS.
+Alyssa is known around the office as a Bacon Connoisseur, Avocado Aficionado, and resident Cat Mom.

 Alex has been a part of the Philadelphia Film Society since 2011.
 She started as an intern and returned as Volunteer Coordinator for the 21st Philadelphia Film Festival.
-She graduated from Temple University’s School of Communications and Theater in May 2012 and recently moved back to Philadelphia to return to the Film Society.
-Alex has previously worked on independent films and produced a video for the Greater Philadelphia Film Office in Spring 2012.
-Alex is currently the Office Manager for PFS.
+She graduated from Temple University’s School of Communications and Theater in May 2012 and moved back to Philadelphia to return to PFS as Office Manager.
+Alex has previously worked on independent films and produced a video for the Greater Philadelphia Film Office.